doglevel-ai/doglevel-ai.github.io/index.md

 Second of all, dogs form real social bonds with people. 🐶🥰

-Third, dogs have empathy, they no when you're feeling down and when you need to be cheered up.
+Third, dogs have empathy, they know when you're feeling down and when you need to be cheered up.

 Dogs can catch frisbees out of the air. 🥏